The Differences Between Typical Thai Curries .The Difference Between Red, Yellow, and Green Curries.

 Red Thai curry paste has more or less remained the same over time, with traditional Thai chefs adding up to 20 red chilies to give it that red color and make it spicy.
 However, some modern chefs prefer to reduce the number of chilies in exchange for chili powder and sometimes tomato sauce, which have the added benefit of enhancing the red color as well as imparting a deeper flavor.

-Yellow curry paste (nam prik gaeng karee) has a mild, somewhat sweet taste with a little bit of spice.
+Yellow Thai curries paste (nam prik gaeng karee) has a mild, somewhat sweet taste with a little bit of spice.
 In addition to the turmeric, curry powder is pounded combined with coriander seeds, cumin, lemongrass, galangal or ginger, garlic, and yellow or red chili.
 Thai yellow curry chicken is a common dish, and the paste is often combined with coconut milk and used in fish stews.

-Other Types of Thai Curry
+Other Types of Thai Curries

 There are numerous other types of Thai curry in addition to red, yellow, and green.
 These include Massaman curry, Penang curry, and sour curry.

-Massaman curry is one of the more unique Thai curries thanks to Persian influence.
+Massaman Thai curry is one of the more unique Thai curries thanks to Persian influence.
 It originated in the south of Thailand near the border of Malaysia and is a thick sauce with a mild, slightly sweet flavor.
-Massaman curry dishes distinguish themselves by the inclusion of several whole spices and peanuts, otherwise uncommon in a Thai curry.
+Massaman Thai curry dishes distinguish themselves by the inclusion of several whole spices and peanuts, otherwise uncommon in a Thai curry.

 Thai Penang red curry is richer and sweeter yet drier than the other curries.
 It is named for the island off the west coast of Malaysia and is served sometimes topped with coconut cream.
 The paste is made of dried or fresh red chilies and is usually prepared to be extremely spicy.
 You will most often see this curry cooked with beef.